 The Faculty of Science and Engineering offers a range of innovative programmes for the undergraduate degrees of Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
-Graduate degrees offered include the Master of Engineering, Master of Science, Master of Science (Research), and Master of Science (Technology), all of which may be awarded with Honours, and the Master of Philosophy.
+Graduate degrees offered include the Master of Engineering, Master of Science, and Master of Science (Technology), all of which may be awarded with Honours, and the Master of Philosophy.
 There is also a range of graduate and postgraduate certificates and diplomas available.
 The Faculty provides strongly research-led education, and more than 240 students are enrolled in Masters and Doctor of Philosophy degrees.
-The Faculty hosts several research centres and a research institute including the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, the Technology, Environmental, Mathematics and Science Education Research Centre, The Energy Research Centre and the Environmental Research Institute.
+In the 2006 Performance Based Research Fund assessment, the Faculty was ranked first in New Zealand in Chemistry; Ecology, Evolution and Behaviour; and Molecular, Cellular and Whole Organism Biology.
+The Faculty hosts several research centres and a research institute including the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, the Centre for Science and Technology Education Research, and the Environmental Research Institute.
 Further information is available on the website: http://sci.waikato.ac.nz.

 Further information is available on the website: www.waikato.ac.nz/smpd.

-The Waikato Management School offers both general and specialist management undergraduate qualifications, as well as specialist masters programmes with either a professional or research focus on Management Studies, Electronic Commerce and/or Professional Management.
-It also offers general management masters degrees that develop comprehensive management and leadership skills: a Master of Business and Management for recent graduates and a Master of Business Administration for participants with management experience.
+Waikato Management School offers Honours degrees to top students, graduate and postgraduate diplomas across 19 subject areas, and specialist masters degrees in Management Studies and Electronic Commerce.
+It also offers general masters degrees developing comprehensive management and leadership skills: a Master of Business and Management for recent graduates and a Master of Business Administration for participants with management experience.